antondc/data-structures-and-algorithms/src/01_data_structures/06_trees/01_binary_search_tree/README.md

 ### Min Value Node (private)

-Finds the smallest value in a subtree (used for deletion)
+Finds the smallest value in a subtree recursively (used for deletion)

 ```
 MIN_VALUE_NODE(node):
-  while node.left is not null:
+  if node.left is not null:
-    node = node.left
+    return MIN_VALUE_NODE(node.left)
+  else
     return node
 ```

 ### Search